 “Increased personalisation equals decreased rejection”

-This plays directly into my recent post(s) about moving away from push selling which buyers now despise (just ask them), and more towards a true customer centric culture that actually places the buyers needs, ambitions and outcomes ahead of quotas, commissionsand other short-term vendor focused financial imperatives.
+This plays directly into my recent post(s) about moving away from push selling which buyers now despise (don't beleive me then just ask them), and more towards a true customer centric culture that actually places the buyers needs, ambitions and outcomes ahead of quotas, commissions and other short-term vendor focused financial imperatives.

 Shifting the old-school approach of cold outreach to ‘warm' outreach where the modern tools of digital and social are “combined” with the phone in just the right balance.
-Everything in business has always been about balancing tensions and competing priorities, and no buyer is just sitting around waiting for you to call them.
+Everything in business has always been about balancing tensions and competing priorities, and sales success is now simply about adapting our approach to give the buyer a more enjoyable experience.
+It's not rocket science is it?

 We have to sell smarter in a world of smarter buyers!

-So, if you are in sales, do your career a favor and think seriously about how you get the attention of your prospective buyers.
+So, if you are in sales, do your career a favor and think seriously about how you go abouit getting the attention of your prospective buyers.
 If you are still just doing the same old rubbish that every other sales robot is doing (treating customers like they are a number) then you might want to consider a career change before it’s forced upon you.

-Tell your sales leader that treating buyers like a just another number is outdated, and destroying company value.
-The successful sales people of the future will work really hard on creating a compelling, personalized opening narrative and when they do, they instantly differentiate themselves from all of the rabble that the RMIT’s CTO was referring to in his plea at the beginning of this post.
+The successful sales people of the future will gather customer intent data (buyer tastes and preferences) and then work really hard on creating a compelling, personalized opening narrative.
+When they do, they instantly differentiate themselves from all of the rabble that the RMIT’s CTO was referring to in his plea at the beginning of this post.

 By Graham Hawkins